 Listing every single job you've held can do more harm than good

-As a rule of thumb, your CV should only list the last 10 to 15 years of work experience, or your last five to six employment positions within this time frame.
-It keeps your CV highly relevant to the prospective employer.
+As a rule of thumb, your CV should only list the last 10 to 15 years of your work experience, or your last five to six employment positions within this time frame.
+This keeps your CV highly relevant to the prospective employer.
+One of the biggest mistakes we see job seekers making is overshooting this.

-Imagine you are the recruiter: You have hundreds of applicants to sift through and you'll spend roughly six seconds reviewing each CV to decide whether the candidate is worth pursuing.
+Imagine that you're the recruiter: each day, you sift through hundreds of applicants, spending roughly six seconds reviewing each CV to decide whether the candidate is worth pursuing.
 First impressions count.
-With that in mind, review the information you've included in your CV and decide if it is worthy of making the sale.
+With that in mind, review the information you've included in your CV and decide if it's worthy of making the sale.

-Why you should eliminate early work experience on your CV
+Why you should remove early work experience from your CV

 Here are a few reasons why it's best to scale back your work experience to the last 10 to 15 years: